astrohckr/vertex-sublime-text/README.md

 ### Using Sublime Package Control

 If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package is listed as `Theme - Soda` in the packages list.
+The Soda Theme package is listed as `Theme - Vertex` in the packages list.

 ### Using Git